BrightXiaoHan/OpusFilter/README.md

 the OPUS corpus collection (Tiedemann, 2012), but can be used with any corpora in raw text format.

+This is a fork from [Helsinki-NLP/OpusFilter](https://github.com/Helsinki-NLP/OpusFilter).
+We seeks to aggressively refactor the original project.

 Features:

 * Corpus preprocessing pipelines configured with [YAML](https://yaml.org/)